SFUStatgen/RforStat2/README.md

 # RforStat2

-R tutorials and demos for a second course in Statistics developed by Jinko Graham and Brad McNeney,
+R tutorials and demos as well as notes for a second course in Statistics developed by Jinko Graham and Brad McNeney,
 Department of Statistics and Actuarial Science,
 Simon Fraser University.